 Once upon a time, a German Mother tried to help her son endure the ENDLESS wait for Christmas.
 She filled 24 little boxes with Lebkuchen, one for each day until Christmas Eve, and the first Advent Calendar was invented.
 Within a few years, a publishing company created “picture” Advent Calendars, with doors that opened to display a new image every day.
 Then came the CHOCOLATE Calendars.
 By the 1950s, Advent Calendars began to spread around the world.
 In America, a photo of President Eisenhower opening a door with his grandchildren spread their popularity outside the German-American population.
 Today you find Advent Calendars EVERYWHERE… and they aren’t just for kids.
-Advent Calendars contain everything from Chocolates to Hot Sauce to Wine.
+Advent Calendars contain everything from Chocolates to Beer and Wine.
 There are even Advent Calendars for pets!

 Find lots of Advent Calendars HERE